ItsiAdam/ricochet-updated/README.md

 # Ricochet Updated
 This is a fork of SoloKiller's updated version of the Half-Life SDK.
-The objective of this project is to add a number of quality of life features to the Ricochet server, perhaps expanding the effort to the client in the future.
+The objective of this project is to add a number of quality of life features and fixes to Ricochet.
+The effort may extend to other GoldSrc games.

 ## Principles
-Changes to the server should not break compatibility with the original client.
+Changes to server should not break compatibility with Valve clients.
-Changes to the client should only be visual improvements, for example, hud elements relating to tournaments, improved ammo indicators, redesigned scoreboard, etc.
+Changes to client should not give players an advantage over other players.

 ## Current changes
+Serverside:
+- Added cvar rc_roundtimelimit
+- Added cvar rc_prebattletime (if set too low, the player will lose while still respawning)
+- Fixed existing cvar rc_rounds, now also checks for changes after each battle (not each round)

 - Fixed spectate in arena.
 - "spectate" command now actually toggles spectator.
 - Default spectate mode set to free roam.

-- Respects rc_rounds, also checks for changes after each battle (not each round)
+Clientside:
-- Added cvar rc_roundtimelimit
+- None
-- Added cvar rc_prebattletime (if set too low, the player will lose while still respawning)

 ## Building for Linux
 Currently only build environments on ArchLinux have been tested.